 A staple of Ayurvedic medicine, Ashwagandha or Indian ginseng (Withania somnifera) has a wide range of benefits, including reducing the body's reaction to stress and improving energy.
 It is perhaps best known for promoting normal levels of cortisol — a stress hormone.
 By doing this, it can increase feelings of calm.

 Tulsi — also called "holy basil" — can bring comfort to those with daily stress and anxiety.
-Many people using it report "significant" improvements with their feelings of stress and sleep problems.
+Many people using it report "significant" improvements with their feelings of stress and sleep issues.
 What's more, it can improve energy levels and lessen forgetfulness!

 Tulsi tea is a popular way to bring calm to your day and to keep hormone levels balanced.
 Others prefer a supplement, such as an organic tulsi extract.
 For optimal results, it's ideal to take supplements or drink tulsi tea twice a day.